Frank Polito, Department Chair Computer Engineering Technology and Electronic Engineering Technology

 Professor William French has 30 years' experience as an engineer, product manager and engineering manager in the telecommunications and computer industries, prior to joining NHTI as an Adjunct Professor in 2003.
 He has a Bachelor of Science in Electrical Engineering and a Master of Science in Electrical Engineering from the University of New Hampshire.
 Professor French teaches Embedded Microprocessors (ELET 144C), Advanced Topics in Electronics (ELET 251C) , Senior Design Project (ELET 305C & ELET 306C) as well as analog and digital electronics courses.

-Associate Professor Gitlitz has a Bachelor of Science in English Education from Plymouth State University and an Associate of Science in Computer Engineering Technology from NHTI.
+Professor Gitlitz has a Bachelor of Science in English Education from Plymouth State University, an Associate of Science in Computer Engineering Technology from NHTI, and a Master of Science in Information Technology from Southern New Hampshire University.
 Prior to teaching at NHTI, he wrote professional C++ code.
-His industry experience includes processing audio, interfacing with telephone systems, the Win32 API, and Windows socket programming.
-He is currently pursuing a master's degree in Computer Science.
+His industry experience includes processing audio, interfacing with telephone systems, the Windows API, and Windows socket programming.

 Terrance Simkin, Adjunct Professor